JPKCom/jcolumn/README.md

 option   | default | Description
 -------- | ------- | -----------
-delay    | 500     | The delayed time after the resize happens maxWidth | 767     | Every document width smaller than maxWidth will not use jColumn
+delay    | 500     | The delayed time after the resize happens maxWidth | 767     | Every document width smaller than maxWidth will not use jcolumn

 ```javascript
 $('.col').jcolumn({